bsc it course

 2. Network Engineer

-• Network engineers are professionals who design, support, implement and oversee the computer networks of an organisation.
+• Network engineers are professionals who design, support, implement and oversee an organisation’s computer networks.

 • These networks may be responsible for voice calls, data, video calls or other wireless technology.

-• For example, telecom companies have many network engineers who keep the network up and running.
+• For example, telecom companies have many network engineers who keep the network running.

 • They man the network lines to avoid issues like call drops.